Inchicore: Soccer

-Former St. Pat's players include Paul McGrath, Ronnie Whelan Snr., Shay Gibbons, Gordon Banks, Curtis Fleming, Paul Osam, Eddie Gormley, Charles Livingstone Mbabazi, Ryan Guy, Keith Fahey, Kevin Doyle, Christy Fagan, Chris Forrester and Ian Bermingham.
+Former St. Pat's players include Paul McGrath, Ronnie Whelan Snr., Shay Gibbons, Gordon Banks, Curtis Fleming, Paul Osam, Eddie Gormley, Charles Livingstone Mbabazi, Ryan Guy, Keith Fahey, Kevin Doyle, Christy Fagan and Ian Bermingham.
 St Patrick's Athletic host a number junior and intermediate sides at Inchicore, including Lansdowne Rangers, Inchicore Athletic and West Park Albion.

 Gaelic games

 The 1889 All-Ireland Senior Football Championship Final between Tipperary and Laois was played at what is now the Inchicore Sports and Social Club.

 Liffey Gaels GAA club was founded in 1951.
 It was known as Rialto Gaels for over twenty years.
 In the 1970s, it changed its name to SS.
 Michael and James's to reflect the efforts of the teachers and students of these schools in the development of the club.
 In 1984, a local juvenile club, Donore Iosagain, amalgamated with SS.
 Michael and James's and the club was renamed the Liffey Gaels.
 The club plays home games at East Timor Park on Sarsfield Road in Inchicore.